Sainsburys/dtp-be-graphql/README.md

 You can use any library, framework, etc that you like.
 There's no right or wrong way to complete the task.

+We're not looking for you to implement this in any particular way.
+The test is to get to know how you solve problems, the kind of considerations you make when writing code, how you communicate, etc. Treat the task like you would your everyday work.

 **The most important piece of advice is to talk about what you're doing, why you're doing it, any caveats/trade-offs you're making, etc. Please ask questions if anything is unclear: this is a collaborative task, not a passive observation!**